 Finalists Selected for Utah Leopold Conservation Award

-SANDY, Utah – Three finalists have been selected for the prestigious 2019 Utah Leopold Conservation Award®.
+Three finalists have been selected for the 2021 Utah Leopold Conservation Award®.

-Given in honor of renowned conservationist Aldo Leopold, the award recognizes farmers, ranchers and foresters who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
+Given in honor of renowned conservationist Aldo Leopold, the prestigious award recognizes farmers, ranchers and forestland owners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.

 The finalists are:

-This year’s finalists will be recognized November 14 at the Utah Association of Conservation Districts luncheon in St. George.
-The award recipient will be formally presented with the $10,000 award and a crystal depicting Aldo Leopold on November 22 at the Utah Farm Bureau Federation’s Annual Convention in Layton.
+This year’s finalists were recognized on November 2 at the Utah Association of Conservation Districts luncheon in St. George.
+The award recipient will be formally presented with $10,000 and a crystal award on November 18 at the Utah Farm Bureau Federation’s Annual Convention in Provo.

 “Western AgCredit is proud to sponsor the Leopold Conservation Award in Utah.
 These families have worked for generations to improve the quality and production capacity of their ranches.
-Conservation is a way of life to these families and we appreciate their commitment to being exemplary stewards of the land,” said David Brown, Western AgCredit CEO.
+Conservation is a way of life to these families and we appreciate their commitment to being exemplary stewards of the land,” said David Brown, Western AgCredit Chief Executive Officer.

 “The Utah Cattlemen's Association congratulates the landowners in our state who are demonstrating a commitment of conservation to the land and the natural resources in their stewardship.
 These finalists are a fitting representation of many committed landowners in our state,” said Brent Tanner, Utah Cattlemen's Association Executive Vice President.

 The first Utah Leopold Conservation Award recipient was Harold Selman Ranches of Tremonton in 2007.
-The 2018 recipient was Ercanbrack Livestock of Coalville.
+The 2020 recipient was Half Circle Cross Ranch of Coalville.

-The Leopold Conservation Award in Utah is made possible thanks to the generous contributions from Western AgCredit, Utah Farm Bureau Federation, Utah Cattlemen’s Association, Utah Association of Conservation Districts, The Nature Conservancy, Utah Wool Growers Association, Producers Livestock Marketing Association, and the Utah Department of Agriculture and Food.
+The Leopold Conservation Award in Utah is made possible thanks to the generous contributions from American Farmland Trust, Sand County Foundation, Western AgCredit, Utah Farm Bureau Federation, Utah Cattlemen’s Association, Utah Association of Conservation Districts, The Nature Conservancy, Utah Wool Growers Association, Producers Livestock Marketing Association, and the Utah Department of Agriculture and Food.

 In his influential 1949 book, A Sand County Almanac, Leopold called for an ethical relationship between people and the land they own and manage, which he called “an evolutionary possibility and an ecological necessity.”